-Following this device's 2020 October 15th release date, we've had Google Pixel 5 deals for almost half a year now, and, like the new iPhone 12 and Galaxy S21 releases, there have actually been some great, albeit rare discounts so far.
+Following this device's 2020 October 15th release date, we've had Google Pixel 5 deals for over two years now and, like the equivalent iPhone 12 and Galaxy S21 rival devices, there have actually been some great promotions over the Pixel 5's life cycle.
 We've seen a $100 price cut on unlocked devices at Best Buy for example, and even a $300 online exclusive discount at Verizon over Black Friday.

 We've fully reviewed the Google Pixel 5 (opens in new tab) here at TechRadar and all signs point towards a really good value phone overall.
 Retailing at an Introductory price of $699 - a whole $100 less than last year's iteration, the Google Pixel 5 features a few key tweaks to refine that stellar Pixel design.
 A heavily upped battery, more RAM, the new Android OS and of course Google's amazing camera tech are all present here, although that comes with the slight trade-off of a CPU that's a little more mid-range than most of 2020's flagships.

 Just below you'll find our roundup of this week's best Google Pixel 5 deals and our top recommendations for where to pick up this new device, complete with a little mini-review - just in case you wanted to get the low-down too.

 - Want something cheaper?
 See the new Google Pixel 4a (opens in new tab) deals this week

 - See the best cell phone deals (opens in new tab) available this week

 Google Pixel 5 deals: what you need to know